Singapore Court of Appeal hands down decision on sanctions clause in Letters of Credit

 On the first question, the Court of Appeal held that the Sanctions Clause should be construed objectively, and that the relevant inquiry into the ownership of the Omnia ought to be determined on an objective basis.

 It was undisputed that the Omnia was not listed in the U.S. Treasury’s Office of Foreign Assets Control’s Specially Designated Nationals and Blocked Persons List (OFAC List).
-As the party seeking to rely on the Sanctions Clause, the burden was on JPM to prove, on a balance of probabilities, that the Omnia was “subject to any application restriction” as envisaged by the Sanctions Clause.
+As the party seeking to rely on the Sanctions Clause, the burden was on JPM to prove, on a balance of probabilities, that the Omnia was “subject to any applicable restriction” as envisaged by the Sanctions Clause.

 Contrary to the High Court’s findings, the Court of Appeal held that JPM had not in fact discharged its burden in this regard.
 Amongst other things, the Court of Appeal noted that:

-a.
-JPM had undertaken its own risk-based approach in deciding that the Omnia was likely to be Syrian-owned.
+- JPM had undertaken its own risk-based approach in deciding that the Omnia was likely to be Syrian-owned.
 In choosing to rely on its internal list (as opposed to the OFAC List) as part of its internal sanctions screening procedure, JPM had to accept the risk that such reliance may not be sufficient to demonstrate its burden of proof.

-b.
-After refusing to make payment to Kuvera, JPM exchanged correspondence with OFAC that sought to seek retrospective justification for its refusal to pay.
+- After refusing to make payment to Kuvera, JPM exchanged correspondence with OFAC that sought to seek retrospective justification for its refusal to pay.
 OFAC responded stating that an apparent violation of OFAC regulations would have resulted had payment been made to Kuvera on the basis of JPM’s research.
 However, the Court of Appeal noted that this exercise would require the parties and the court to extrapolate what finding OFAC may arrive at based on largely circumstantial evidence.
 Such an approach, which reflected JPM’s risk management considerations, was unsatisfactory and unfair.

-c.
-There was no objective evidence that supported JPM’s determination that the Omnia was Syrian-owned in 2019.
+- There was no objective evidence that supported JPM’s determination that the Omnia was Syrian-owned in 2019.
 Notably, JPM had itself acknowledged that the circumstantial evidence it had detected in its due diligence as pointing towards the continued Syrian beneficial ownership of the Omnia in 2019 was “inconclusive”.

 Accordingly, the Court of Appeal held that JPM was not entitled to invoke the Sanctions Clause to deny payment to Kuvera upon a complying presentation of documents.